gaievskyi/patterns/README.md

-# Design Patterns implementations
+# Software Design Patterns

-Examples of the popular GoF design patterns.
+Implementations of all GoF (Gangs of four\*) design patterns implemented in:

 - [x] [TypeScript](TypeScript)
 - [x] [Python](Python)